 - Call MVP's Customer Care Center for Provider Services at 1-800-684-9286 - For faster processing, go to mvphealthcare.com to submit claim adjustment requests.
-The status of online claim adjustments is also available through the provider portal - Initial Claim Adjustment forms should be submitted to the following address for all products and Members:
+The status of online claim adjustments is also available through your Provider online account. - Initial Claim Adjustment forms should be submitted to the following address for all products and Members: